Optimizing Debian packages

 So, what options do I have?
 Well, one is to compile mapnik (and python3-mapnik, because I'm driving it from a Python program; you can see it in the stacktrace since frame #292) and I tried this first, but even compiling the released code on my Debian failed in ways I could not fix myself without potentially introducing more bugs.

 Unluckily for this post the error was in the data.
 When I searched for it I used the wrong key for the Postgres HStore (color vs colour; damn Webster!).
 It's also a lucky hit, because I was reaching the point were I would had to untangle a mess of C++ templating and I was running out of time. mapnik is definitely the hardest code I had ever had to follow.
+You get a preview just in that backtrace.

 1. I know the code is in C++, it's just for the joke.